lambdaclass/concrete/docs/ARCHITECTURE.md

 The old AST backend is gone.
 The current compiler goes through the full Core -> SSA pipeline, with structured diagnostics across the semantic passes.

+The architectural north star for how meaning flows through these stages — one reference semantics, and facts committed once and read-only downstream — is [PIPELINE_ARCHITECTURE.md](PIPELINE_ARCHITECTURE.md); it is the frame behind the Phase 6.5 refactor items.

 ## Source Layout

 `Concrete/` is grouped into pipeline-phase subdirectories (2026-07-07 — the